What is Abdominoplasty?

-Four other recent innovations in my abdominoplasty practice are Exparel, progressive tension sutures (quilting sutures), Dysport and scarless navel.
+Three other recent innovations in my abdominoplasty practice are Exparel, progressive tension sutures (quilting sutures), and Dysport.
 Exparel is a long-acting numbing solution/anesthetic and is injected into the wound while you are under sedation.
 As expected, it has dramatically helped with post-operative pain for the first week after surgery.
 What I have been pleasantly surprised to discover is that the second and third weeks are much better as well.
-This apparently has to do with memory stimulation and pain pathways.
+This apparently has to do with “memory stimulation” and pain pathways.
 I am also injecting a muscle relaxant (Dysport) into the muscle to help with post-op discomfort.
 This is as part of a study discussed elsewhere on my website.
 Progressive tension sutures (quilting sutures) are now used to tack the skin down to the abdomen during surgery so that the drain is not necessary.
-Finally, since the beginning of 2018, I have been able to eliminate the external navel scar and have a much more natural-appearing navel.
-In the past, this scar has sometimes kept a patient out of a two-piece bathing suit; this problem should be solved.

 The worst complication that can happen from abdominoplasty is probably the development of a clot in one of the veins of the legs which can go to the lungs and cause a pulmonary embolus.
 Luckily, the risk of clots in the legs and lungs is divided by half when the procedure is performed under deep sedation, as it will be in my office, as compared to surgery done under general anesthesia.
 In order to prevent clots, you will need to get out of bed the very first night after surgery and make sure that you keep walking so that blood does not have a chance to clot in your legs.
-You will also have intermittent venous compression stockings on during the procedure to help blood flow.
-If you are significantly overweight or have other risk factors for clots, I will probably have you use a blood thinner, Lovenox, to prevent this complication.
-Because of this risk, I am reluctant to do this procedure on extremely overweight patients who are at increased risk or to combine other complex procedures at the same time with an abdominoplasty (mommy makeovers) unless the combined procedures will be less than 3 to 4 hours of anesthesia.
+You will also have “intermittent venous compression stockings” on during the procedure to help blood flow.
+I will probably have you use a blood thinner, Lovenox, or Eliquis to prevent this complication.
+Because of this serious risk, I am reluctant to do this procedure on extremely overweight patients who are at increased risk or to combine other complex procedures at the same time with an abdominoplasty (“mommy makeovers”) unless the combined procedures will be less than 3 to 4 hours of anesthesia.

-I will purchase health insurance for you that will cover the rare incidence of a medical complication within a month of your surgery.
-This program is called CosmetAssure and is needed because your medical insurance does not cover any complication from a cosmetic procedure.
+I will purchase health insurance for you that will cover the rare incidence of a medical complication within 3 month of your surgery.
+This program is called “CosmetAssure” and is needed because your medical insurance does not cover any complication from a cosmetic procedure.

 I hope that this information has not been overwhelming in that it describes all the possible complications of this procedure.
-The vast majority of patients have successful, uncomplicated surgery and are quite pleased with the results.
+Most patients have successful, uncomplicated surgery and are quite pleased with the results.
 I will be happy to discuss the details of this procedure and show you before and after photos in my office in consultation.